yowalsh/yowalsh/README.md

-# Hi, I'm elmikewalsh (Michael Walsh)
+# Hi, I'm yowalsh (Michael Walsh, previously **elmikewalsh**)

 Hello!
-My name is Mike, and I'm currently family-ing, designing, coding & translating, writing an occasional thought, and enjoying a good whisky between city and country in south-central Chile.
+My name is Michael, and I'm currently family-ing, designing, coding & translating, writing an occasional thought, and enjoying a good whisky between city and country in south-central Chile.